Each One Enough

 After Goodbye

 Three years in the making, this trip to swim with humpback whales in Tonga was supposed to be a new adventure.
-What it became was something else entirely — a journey through grief, presence, and a message that arrived when I finally stopped reaching for it.
+What it became was something else entirely — and the message arrived only when I finally stopped reaching for it.

 Read More